offbeatwp/documentation/basics__term_models.md

 ## Associating a taxonomy to a model

 OffbeatWP maps terms to the related model.
 But to make this possible we have to register the models.
 When you register the taxonomy within your theme you can do this all at once as [explained here](basics__taxonomies.md).
-But if the taxonomy is buildin (like category , post_tag), or is defined within a plugin you have to do this by:
+But if the taxonomy is building (like category, post_tag), or is defined within a plugin you have to do this by:

 ```
 offbeat('taxonomy')->registerTermModel('post_tag', \App\Models\PostTagModel::class);